Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 09.44.30 UTC
+- WIB: Sabtu, 21 Februari 2026 11.44.20 UTC
-- WITA: Sabtu, 21 Februari 2026 10.44.30 UTC
+- WITA: Sabtu, 21 Februari 2026 12.44.20 UTC
-- WIT: Sabtu, 21 Februari 2026 11.44.30 UTC
+- WIT: Sabtu, 21 Februari 2026 13.44.20 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: inspirational
+Kategori: success